jbshep/conversational-python-legacy/chapters/ch3_loops.md

 it to return yet another string.
 Calling a series of functions in one line is called *function chaining*.

-Note that the original string value of `t` still hasn’t changed.  `t` is still `"I like cheese."`.
+Note that the original string value of `t` still hasn't changed.  `t` is still `"I like cheese."`.
 If we wanted to actually change `t`, we would need to use an assignment statement as in Listing~\ref{code:replace_asgn}.